PhilipYip1988/python-notebooks/mambaforge_install/idle.md

 ## Third Party Libraries

-If third-party data science libraries are to be used IDLE needs to be installed in its own Python environment:
+If third-party data science libraries are to be used IDLE needs to be installed in its own Python environment.

+Mambaforge will be used to create a Python environment.
+To install Mambaforge see [Mambaforge: Install](./mambaforge.md)

+The following Python Environment can be created for the IDLE IDE:

 ```
 mamba create -n idle python=3.11 cython seaborn scikit-learn sympy openpyxl xlrd xlsxwriter lxml sqlalchemy tabulate
 ```

+This is covered in more detail in [Mambaforge: Python Environments Overview](./environments.md)

 <img src='images_idle/img_020.png' alt='img_020' width='450'/>

-Input ```y``` to proceed:
+The mamba package manager will search for all of these packages and their dependencies.
+Input ```y``` in order to proceed:

 <img src='images_idle/img_021.png' alt='img_021' width='450'/>

-the Python environment will be created and the packages downloaded:
+The packages will be downloaded and installed:

 <img src='images_idle/img_022.png' alt='img_022' width='450'/>